johnnyowayed/NYTimesCodeChallenge/README.md

 ## Getting Started

 1. First download the project by cloning this repository on Xcode or by downloading the Zip file.
-2. Open the project directory in the terminal and run pod install.
+2. Open shell window and navigate to the project.
+3. Run pod install.
-3. Select any iPhone Simulator to run the app on.
+4. Select any iPhone Simulator to run the app on.

 ## Pods used